blockout22/TFIT/PatchNotes/Update_2.0.0.md

     - ![Sink Points Profit screenshot](https://i.imgur.com/yO7ijMk.png)
       ![Sink Points Profit codex screenshot](https://i.imgur.com/u2v3Vb7.png)
 - **Build Gun Menu**
+  - Makes the Info Sidebar in the Build Gun scrollable.
+A scrollbar will appear if information displayed by this mod (or any other mod) would make it longer than the window.
   - **What Mod Added This Category?**
     - Tooltip will say what mod added the build category to the left sidebar
     - Disabled by default for categories added by Satisfactory itself